(Spoken on February 24th, 1976.)

 I began by saying that doing and being are correlated factors of the principle of existence.
 In fact, you should not use the word ‘and' when you refer to being in its relation to doing.
 It is only an exigency of English grammar.
 There is no ‘and' between being in its relation to doing.
 The relation between doing and being is something like the relation between the rays of the sun and the sun himself.
 You cannot say ‘the sun and his rays'.
 The rays are inseparable from the being of the sun.
 So if success is to be the outcome of your existence or life in this world, there must be a tolerably successful conception of your own self, not merely from the point of view of your own finitude but from the point of view of the various factors which are concerned in the development of your personality, as well as the processes of your action.

-I shall try to take your mind back to the great hymn of the Rigveda, the Purusha Sukta, where the great sage, the seer of the hymn, tells us that the world is an interconnected system in the sense of a vital, living being.
-To bring this truth out clearly, the world has been conceived.
+I shall try to take your mind back to the great hymn of the Rigveda, the Purusha Sukta, where the great sage, the seer of the hymn, tells us that the world is an interconnected system in the sense of a vital, living being, to bring which truth out clearly, the world has been conceived, the universe has been regarded as the Purusha.
 The universe has not been created by the Purusha.
 This is not what the hymn tells us.
-The universe is the Purusha, says the Veda: puruṣa evedaṁ sarvam yadbhūtaṁ yacca bhavyam (Purusha Sukta 2).
+The universe is the Purusha, says the Veda: puruṣa evedaṁ sarvam yadbhūtaṁ yacca bhavyam (P.S.
+2).
 Puruṣa evedaṁ, he says.
 He does not say that the Purusha created the world or the universe.
 The creation is the Purusha himself.

 The activities that are taking place within our physiological system are almost identical with the system itself.
 They do not come out from the body.
 It is an adjustment of forces, factors, conditions, etc., within the gamut of the organism, and even a condition of a single physical cell in our body is determined by the total healthy condition of the entire system.
 They say that our whole personality can be seen through a single drop of blood taken from our body.
 One drop of our blood will tell what we are, if it is properly observed.
 Everything is there.
 Even a cell from the body is sufficient, one cell.
 That will tell that we are a whole because each cell is a whole by itself.
 It is not a part.
 The whole that we call our body is made up of smaller wholes, and there are no parts in this world, as there are no parts in our body.
 Each part, the so-called aspect or part, works as a whole by itself.